humdrum-tools/humdrum-notation-plugin/index.md

 </html>
 ```

-Using the same data within the page, different views of the score can be
+Different views of the score can be created on a webpage with the
-produced.
-Here is an example of extracting the first three measures of
+same data.
+Here is an example that extracts the first three measures
-the prelude and transposing to C major:
+of the prelude and transposing to C major:

 {% include_relative hummel-example2.txt %}